sunpy/ndcube/docs/explaining_ndcube/tabular_coordinates.rst

 It's worth considering that tabular coordinates are generally not as polished as a functional transform in a WCS.
 Therefore, if possible, building a functional WCS for your coordinate system is highly recommended.

-Tabular Coordinates and WCSes
+Tabular coordinates and WCSes
 =============================

 All coordinate information in ndcube is represented as a WCS.
-Even the `.ExtraCoords` class, which allows the user to add tabular data to axes, uses the `gwcs <https://gwcs.readthedocs.io/en/stable/>`_ library to store this information as a WCS.
+Even the `~ndcube.ExtraCoords` class, which allows the user to add tabular data to axes, uses the `gwcs <https://gwcs.readthedocs.io/en/stable/>`__ library to store this information as a WCS.
 This enables ndcube's coordinate transformation and plotting functions to leverage the same infrastructure, irrespective of whether the coordinates are functional or tabular.

 The FITS WCS standard also supports tabular axes with the ``-TAB`` CTYPE.